sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : An alternative to babel for XeLaTeX and LuaLaTeX
+Short desc    : An alternative to babel for XeLaTeX and LuaLaTeX
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : This package provides a complete Babel replacement for users of
+Descript     : This package provides a complete Babel replacement for users of
              : LuaLaTeX and XeLaTeX; it relies on the fontspec package,
              : version 2.0 at least.
 ```